Introducing ProtoPie

 4. Tap on the Connect button to run the prototype on your smart device.

-ProtoPie Player for Wear OS, unlike the regular ProtoPie Player, only works in conjunction with ProtoPie Connect for the Enterprise plan.
-Both are part of the ProtoPie Smartwatch Solution.
+ProtoPie Player for Wear OS, unlike the regular ProtoPie Player, only works in conjunction with Connect Enterprise.

 1. Make sure both ProtoPie Player for Wear OS and ProtoPie Connect are connected to the same internet network.